 - World Boxing Council Heavyweight Title (Vacant title)

 - The Ring Magazine Heavyweight Title (Vacant title)

 - Onsite Poster

 - See Also: Joe Frazier vs. Jimmy Ellis (2nd meeting)

 - Both fighters were guaranteed $150,000 against 30 percent of the gate and ancillary rights.

-- The fight was shown on closed-circuit television in 120 locations with over 500,000 seats.
+- The fight was shown on closed circuit television in 120 locations with over 500,000 seats.